redhat-plumbers-in-action/storypointer/README.md

 ## Description

-Simple CLI tool that provides an interactive interface to quickly set priority and story points for your JIRA issues.
+Simple CLI tool that provides an interactive interface to quickly set priority, severity and story points for your JIRA issues.
 No need to open the JIRA web interface.

-StoryPointer uses base JQL query to fetch issues that are not closed and have no story points or priority set - `("Story Points" is EMPTY OR priority is EMPTY) AND status != Closed`.
+StoryPointer uses base JQL query to fetch issues that are not closed and have no story points or priority set - `Project = RHEL AND ("Story Points" is EMPTY OR priority is EMPTY OR Severity is EMPTY) AND status != Closed`.
 The query can be customized using the CLI command options or by setting ENV variables.

 ## Usage